jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 That's why all medical professionals today, from hemopathic healers to neural surgeons, are recognized as sub-disciplines.
 Each has their own techniques, cultures, and rulebooks.
 Medical professionals from each field are allowed to say their strengths and weaknesses and admit they are a niche and not the single source of truth.
 The skill in modern healthcare is mixing disciplines to solve a patient's pain as quickly as possible.
 While modern medicine certainly isn't perfect (especially its administration), it's nearly magical when compared the times when surgeons didn't santize their scalpels and doctors used one-size fits all solutions like leeches.

+Most importantly, when a doctor over prescribes medication or gives claims on a treatment, we understand the medical professional is corrupt.
+Like mixed-martial arts, modern medicine is about solving problems as efficiently as possible.
+Anything or anyone who gets in the way is automatically in the wrong.

-Modern medicine and mixed-martial arts improved so quickly because they embrace evolution.
+Modern medicine and mixed-martial arts thus embrace evolution.
 They both recognize its best to select from an ecosystem of options solve a fighter's or patient's pain.
 Thus no coach or teacher can be the single source of truth.
 Other human endeavors also enlightened enough to embrace real-world results as superior to collective wisdom.
 [Baseball did it with Moneyball fame](https://www.youtube.com/watch?v=3MjxoaynCmk).

 So, if a person can train using different fighting techniques from many multiple martial arts disciplines, and doctors can refer their patients to specialists from other disciplines, why can't we also be self-aware enough, and respectful enough, to mix and match different policies, tools, and techniques according to their strengths and weaknesses in solving your unique problems?

 <!-- ![Picture of a cell]() -->
 _Do you know how cells heal?
-No, but you do feel pain when something goes wrong.
-Your individual economic pains are also the indicators to understand and heal our body politic._
+No, biology does the work for us.
+But you do feel pain when something goes wrong.
+Your individual economic pains are also indicators to change our ways.
+But we must consicouly heal our body politic._

 To enlighten our politics in such a way, we only have to accept no ideology is complete.
-Like in medicine or Ultimate Fighting, any technique or tool must not be evaluated on its ideological purity, but based on evidence of its real-world results in reducing hunger, thirst, cold, and the other pains Life gives us so we change our ways before its too late.
+Like in medicine or Ultimate Fighting, any technique or tool must _not_ be evaluated on its ideological purity, but based on evidence of its real-world results in reducing hunger, thirst, cold, and the other pains Life gives us so we change our ways before its too late.

 Ideologues from everywhere on the political spectrum will (eventually) learn they don't need to take themselves so seriously or burden themselvse so much.
 Like a boxing coach, or speech pathologist, each can learn their craft and let people come to them as needed.

 But for now, the biggest obstacle to mixed-ideological politics is the same as it was for mixed-martial arts.
-Ideological pundits, teachers, and commentators don't realize the value of mix and match philosophy, so they tell great stories why their beliefs, techniques, and rulebooks are the single source of truth inside echo chambers.
+Ideological pundits, teachers, and commentators don't realize the value of mix and match philosophy, so they tell great stories why their beliefs, techniques, and rulebooks are the single source of truth inside well built echo chambers.
 To achieve mixed-ideological politics, we must escape the spell of ideological echo chambers by understanding why great stories capture our attention so easily.

 ## Cinderella